-(2) A temporary criterion shall apply to a specific pollutant(s), or to a specific water body segment(s).
-The adoption of a temporary criterion does not exempt dischargers from complying with all other applicable criteria.
+(2) A temporary standard shall apply to specific pollutant(s), and to specific water body segment(s).
+The adoption of a temporary standard does not exempt dischargers from complying with all other applicable water quality standards or control technologies.

 (3) Designated uses shall not be modified on a temporary basis.
-Designated use attainment as reported in the CWA Section 305(b)/303(d) Integrated Report shall be based on the original criteria, not on interim criteria.
+Designated use attainment as reported in the CWA Section 305(b)/303(d) Integrated Report shall be based on the original standard and not on a temporary standard.

-(4) A petition for a temporary criterion shall:
+(4) A petition for a temporary standard shall:

-(a) identify the current applicable criterion, the proposed temporary criterion and the surface water(s) of the state to which the temporary criteria would apply:
+(a) identify the currently applicable standard(s), the proposed temporary standard and the surface water(s) of the state to which the temporary standard would apply:

-(b) demonstrate that the proposed temporary criterion meets the requirements in this Subsection;
+(b) demonstrate that the proposed temporary standard meets the requirements in this Subsection;

-(c) present a plan and timetable for achieving compliance with the original criterion, including any investigations, projects, facility modifications, monitoring, or other measures; and
+(c) present a work plan and timetable for achieving compliance with the original standard;